syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/header-bar.md

 {% endtabs %}
 {% endif %}

+## Customizing the date range text

+The `dateRangeTemplate` option allows you to customize the text content of the date range displayed in the scheduler.
+By default, the date range text is determined by the scheduler view being used.
+However, you can use the `dateRangeTemplate` option to override the default text and specify your own custom text to be displayed.

+The `dateRangeTemplate` property includes `startDate`, `endDate` and `currentView` options, you can customize the date range text using these available options.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/schedule/header-bar/custom-date-range/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/header-bar/custom-date-range/data.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/schedule/header-bar/custom-date-range/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Data.cs" %}
+{% include code-snippet/schedule/header-bar/custom-date-range/data.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 > You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET MVC Scheduler](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) example to knows how to present and manipulate data.